liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/07-deploying-wars-wab-generator/01-deploying-wars-wab-generator-intro.markdown

                     -   `portlet.xml`
                     -   `web.xml`

-When a WAR-style portlet is deployed to @product@ and processed by the WAB Generator, the portlet's folder structure is transformed.
+When a WAR-style portlet is deployed to @sharepoint@ and processed by the WAB Generator, the portlet's folder structure is transformed.

 **WAB**